raspberrypilearning/guess-the-flag/en/step_1.md

 ## Introduction

-Create a flag quiz to test your friends.
-Six flags are displayed, can you click on the correct one to match the country?
+In this resource, you will create a flag quiz to test yourself and your friends.
+Six flags are displayed, and you have to click on the correct one to match the country.

 ### What you will make